metin-kahraman/FrontendBackendDevsChallengeHomework1/src/tutorial/INITIALIZE_USER.md

 - `headers: {...}`: This object contains the headers that will be included in the HTTP request.
 The headers include the content type, authorization token, and user token.

-- `data: { idempotencyKey: idempotencyKey, blockchains: ["MATIC-MUMBAI"] }`: This is the data that will be sent in the body of the HTTP request.
+- `data: { idempotencyKey: idempotencyKey, blockchains: ["MATIC-AMOY"] }`: This is the data that will be sent in the body of the HTTP request.
 It includes the idempotency key and a list of blockchains.

 ### Idempotency Key